derekvawdrey/r-place-pixel-map/README.md

 - register.html (This is the registration page where a user will be able to register an account)
 - get_credits.html (This is the credits page where a user can purchase credits)

+## Things I added for css

+- I decided to go with SCSS for compiling the css.
+While we haven't learned this in class, I believe it is better for me for organiziation.
+- I have modified all the page structures to better fit my design.
+- I have added a font from google fonts

 ## Mock picture

 ![](doc/mock1.png)